-When assigning rights within roles, we distinguish between Splash (S), Full Control/Delete (D), Write (W), Read (R), and No Access (N).
+When assigning rights within roles, we distinguish between Splash (S), Full access (D), Writable (W), Read only (R), and No access (N).
 For a legal object, only those rights that can actually be granted appear in the list.

 Here you can create connections of any type that can be used as a reference in Jedox Integrator, with the exception of connection type ODBC, which is used only in Jedox Web Spreadsheets.
 Permissions can also be defined here.

 Connections can be created, edited, and deleted.
 Connections created here can be used in Jedox Spreadsheets by referring to their name.
 In the case of OLAP connections, they can also be used in Integrator projects as Jedox Global connections.

 Jedox connections require specification of the network interface and port where the OLAP server is accessible.
 By default, the localhost connection already exists and points to the OLAP server included in the installation.
 You can create additional connections to other OLAP instances in your environment.

 Jedox connections also require a username and a password.
 However, it is possible (and usually recommended) to omit these fields in the following two scenarios: